-The Group's commitment to workplace safety is exemplified by zero reported cases of work-related injuries during the Reported Period.
-This means that the Group had zero lost days due to work injury during the Reporting Period.
-In the past three years, including the Reporting Period, the Group achieved zero work-related fatalities.
+The Group's commitment to workplace safety is exemplified by no reported cases of work-related injuries during the Reported Period.
+During the Reporting Period, the Group had no lost days due to work injury (2022: Nil).
+No work-related fatalities occurred between 1 January 2021 and 31 December 2023.